EU vows to boost efforts to end Israeli-Palestinian fighting

 Since then, the Israeli military has launched hundreds of airstrikes that it says are targeting Hamas’ militant infrastructure.
 Palestinian militants in Gaza have fired more than 3,100 rockets into Israel.

-At least 198 Palestinians have been killed in the strikes, including 58 children and 35 women, with 1,300 people wounded, according to the Gaza Health Ministry.
-Eight people in Israel have been killed in rocket attacks launched from Gaza, including a 5-year-old boy and a soldier.
+At least 198 Palestinians have been killed in the strikes with 1,300 people wounded, according to the Gaza Health Ministry.
+Eight people in Israel have been killed in rocket attacks from Gaza.

 Over the weekend, Israel destroyed a building housing The Associated Press and other media, and claimed that Hamas used the building for a military intelligence office.
 The AP has called on Israel to provide evidence.